aman313/llm-everywhere/README.md

 3. Select your preferred LLM provider and model from the dropdowns

+4. For context-aware queries:
+   - Select text on the page before or after opening the widget
-4. Optionally check "Include page content as context" to let the AI see the current webpage content
+   - Check "Include page content as context" to use the selected text
+   - If no text is selected, the entire page content will be used
-   - You can click the "Page Context" tab to preview what will be sent
+   - You can preview what will be sent in the "Page Context" tab

 5. Type your query in the text input